backstage/backstage/.changeset/quick-meals-talk.md

 **BREAKING** The exported permission rules have changed to reflect the breaking changes made to the PermissionRule type.

-As an example the `playlistConditions.isOwner` API has changed from
+For example, the `playlistConditions.isOwner` API has changed from:

 ```ts
 playlistConditions.isOwner(['user:default/me', 'group:default/owner']);